jcmrva/DNN-Admin-Viewer/readme.md

-# DNN Admin Log Viewer
+# DNN Admin Viewer

-A small desktop app that watches the DNN admin log while you do other things.
+A small desktop app that watches the DNN event log while you do other things.

 ---